eslint-community/eslint-plugin-eslint-plugin/docs/rules/fixer-return.md

-# Require fixer function to return a fix (fixer-return)
+# Require fixer functions to return a fix (fixer-return)

 ✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.